ARTHRITIS CAUSES, SYMPTOMS, AND PAIN MANAGEMENT

 There are many types of arthritis, all with different causes, symptoms, health effects, and treatments.
 And all very likely to cause daily pain.
 The most common type is osteoarthritis,1 so we’ll focus on that.

 Arthritis generally refers to joint pain and diseases that occur in your most commonly used joints.
 You can experience arthritis pain in joints throughout your body.
 And anyone can get arthritis, regardless of age, race, or gender.2

-Arthritis is not just about wear and tear on your joints — it’s a disease of the joint.
-It first starts with abnormal joint pain when the cartilage between the bones of joints wears away.
-The joint degradation causes pain and general movements become tough to perform.
+Arthritis is not just about wear and tear on your joints — it’s a degenerative disease of the joint.
+It first starts as the cartilage between the bones of joints wears away, causing abnormal joint pain and making movement more difficult.
 It might start with a stiff feeling in your knee when you get out of bed, or in your hands when you’re signing a receipt.
 Over time, it can worsen until everyday movements become difficult and painful.
 Later, it can advance to bone damage3 that causes constant daily pain.

 Arthritis starts when cartilage — the smooth cushion between bones — breaks down.
-Which means there’s progressively less of a buffer to soften the friction between bones.
-Joints become aggravated, swollen, and hard to move.
-And as time goes on and degradation continues, symptoms can worsen.
+That causes aggravating friction between bones, making joints swollen and hard to move.
+As time goes on and degradation continues, symptoms can worsen.

 Some causes of arthritis can’t be controlled, and some courses of action can ease the uncomfortable pain.
 But we’ll get to those later.

 It can occur in many joints and at different times.
 Could be the stiffness you feel in your joints when you wake up in the morning.
 The ache in your elbow that gets worse during your morning stretches.
 Or the cracking sound in your knees when you bend down to tie your shoes.